xavdid/serenity-for-sale/src/faqs.md

 ---

-### I'm not super techy, is the electrical hard to manage?
+### I'm not super techy, is the electrical system hard to manage?

 Not at all!
 The system is pretty dialed in, so you don't have to worry about much of anything.
 We haven't had to adjust anything in the system for the entire time we've owned the van.

-Not only will we show you around some of the basics when you tour the van, we can provide you with an exhaustive detailed video manual for it AND we're going to be available via email or phone to help you troubleshoot anything electrical for as long as you own it!
+Not only will we show you around some of the basics when you tour the van, we can provide you with an exhaustive detailed video manual for it.
+We’re also willing to help troubleshoot as best we can once the van is yours -- just send us an email!

 ---